 Why is the Scope of GMAT Broader in India Than Others?

 - Business Schools allow only domestic students to submit only their scores of XAT or CAT or GATE or NMAT.
-But they allow foreign applicants to submit the score of GMAT.
+But foreign applicants are allowed to submit the score of GMAT in India.
 It is one of the reasons why it is always handy to have a good GMAT score.

 - For the executive MBA programs, the GMAT score is accepted from both domestic and foreign applicants.
 So GMAT has a vast scope for getting into graduate management programs as well as executive management programs.